-At this time, buildings remain closed to the public as they enter into the first phase of the reopening process but will offer curbside service to patrons for materials currently available from their location.
+Now that Berks has entered the "Green" phase of Governor Wolf's reopening matrix, libraries will begin gradually reintroducing in-person services while continuing to provide curbside and grab-and-go pick-up.
 Patrons may request holds using the online catalog and will be notified when their order is ready to pick up.
 All materials will be quarantined before returning to circulation.

 - Each library will be following their own set of reopening guidelines.
 Please check with your local library for specific instructions.

-- All materials checked out prior to March 16 will be due on July 15.
+- All materials checked out prior to March 16 will be due on July 31 under the preferred return schedule (above).
 Items marked as late before March 16 will still have fines.
-Please hold onto your books at this time while libraries prepare their drop boxes.

 Digital library service remains available to all county residents with a Berks County Public Library card.
-Berks County residents without a card can apply online through the countywide catalog or register for an Instant Digital Card until June 30.
+Berks County residents without a card can apply online through the countywide catalog.
 Libraries continue to offering virtual programming online and through social media.

 As libraries continue to respond to the latest information and guidelines from local and state officials regarding the COVID-19 virus, each location will be undergoing operational changes to make sure they are providing a safe environment for staff and patrons while continuing to offer library services.
 Because updates and best practices are constantly evolving, please call your local library or visit their website for more information.